Modern Foreign Languages Curriculum

 A variety of written tasks, including writing a message, a short passage, a translation

-In order to support your child, you should encourage them to learn vocabulary every week and to practise their speaking skills, which could include recording themselves on their phone reading out a piece of written French in order to practise their pronunciation.
+In order to support your child, you should encourage them to learn vocabulary every week and to practise their speaking skills, which could include recording themselves on their phone reading out a piece of written French or Spanish in order to practise their pronunciation.

 The world’s best way to learn French – Duolingo